intentor/adic/README.md

 ##### Adding the attribute

-In the `MonoBehaviour` that should receive injection only from a certain container, add the `InjectFromContainer` attribute with the container's identifier:
+In the `MonoBehaviour`/`StateMachineBehaviour` that should receive injection only from a certain container, add the `InjectFromContainer` attribute with the container's identifier:

+##### MonoBehaviour

 ```cs
 using Unity.Engine;